-Students graduate from the CUNY Graduate School of Journalism with the reporting, writing, and technical skills media employers want.
+Students graduate from the Craig Newmark Graduate School of Journalism at the City University of New York with the reporting, writing, and technical skills media employers want.
 How does that serve them in the job market?

 For the class that graduated in December 2016, about 70% were employed full-time in the profession one year later.
 They were working at such media organizations as The New York Times, The Washington Post, Univision, NPR, Axios, Bloomberg, The Associated Press, CNBC, New York Magazine, BuzzFeed, HuffPost, NowThis, Al Jazeera, People Magazine, Business Insider and NY1 Noticias.

 Staff Writer, NerdWallet

 Where are you from?
 I grew up on Long Island, New York, and I studied English and politics at NYU.
 Now I live and work in Astoria, Queens.
 I’ve tried a few times to live in other cities, but New York keeps wooing me back.

 What do you do?
 I’m a staff writer at NerdWallet, the personal finance website.
 I write primarily for our blog aimed at recent college graduates.
 My articles give 20-somethings tips on how to manage their money, understand their student loans and search for jobs effectively.
 NerdWallet is a startup based in San Francisco, so I work remotely from New York.
 I love learning about the tech scene and emerging journalism business models.
 I’ve also become an evangelist for Roth IRAs.